pdnt/rz-infrastructure-ecs/README.md

 - ECS for managing application workloads
 - Scalable and resilient architecture for hosting dynamic web applications

+## Terraform Modules

+The Terraform modules used in this project are stored in a separate repository located at [pdnt/terraform-modules](https://github.com/pdnt/terraform-modules).
+These modules provide reusable infrastructure components for provisioning AWS resources.

 ## Project Structure

 - `main.tf`: Main Terraform configuration file containing infrastructure provisioning code.